agentuity/agent-react-miami-concierge-template/README.md

 ## Overview

-The React Miami Concierge template provides a starting point for building AI-powered concierge applications with:
+The React Miami Concierge template provides a starting point for building AI-powered concierge agents with:

-- React-based frontend with a Miami-inspired design
 - Integration with Agentuity's agent platform
 - Example workflows for common concierge tasks
-- Responsive design for mobile and desktop interfaces

 ## Documentation